dotnetdeveloperaz/MetalPriceConsole/README.md

 #### Update 8/23/2023 Got a response from one of the developers, and they confirmed that historical data is not currently supported in these two metals, but they are looking to add support for it.
 I will re-add support for specifying dates once they support it.

-#### As of Jan 1, 2024, Palladium and Platinum do NOT support historical data still.
-The current code does NOT account for this, as this went through a rewrite during New Years Eve.
+#### As of December 24, 2024, Palladium and Platinum do NOT support historical data still.
+Might fully remove support for those two metals.

 ## Table of Contents